 Liquid assets are categorized according to their liquidity characteristics, and the most liquid category of assets is the focus of management attention.
-This portfolio predominantly comprises holdings of sovereign-issued securities, and deposits with the central bank and is aligned to the "liquid asset buffer" defined in the FSA's policy statement on liquidity management (Policy Statement 09/16).
+This portfolio predominantly comprises holdings of sovereign-issued securities, and deposits with the central bank.
 Assets may be acquired through direct purchase, through repurchase agreements or through collateral swaps.
 Encumbered assets are excluded from the calculation of liquid assets which is conducted on a daily basis.

 The Board is responsible for setting limits over the level and composition of liquidity balances.
-A series of liquidity stress tests is performed to confirm that the limits remain appropriate.
-Previously for a forward period of one month, a liquidity model has been used on a monthly basis to apply a number of stress scenarios to the Group contractual and behavioral forward cash flows.
-The minimum level of liquidity to be held was determined through one of these stress scenarios, and internal liquidity limits are increased, where required, on a monthly basis.
-This process has now been enhanced to include daily calculations of stressed cashflows over forward periods of both shorter and longer duration.
+A series of liquidity stress tests is performed each month to confirm that the limits remain appropriate; for a forward period of one month, a liquidity model is used to apply a number of stress scenarios to the Group contractual and behavioral forward cash flows.
+The minimum level of liquidity to be held is determined through one of these stress scenarios, and internal liquidity limits are increased, where required, on a monthly basis.

 ALCO is responsible for setting more detailed limits within the context of overall Board limits, including the level and maturity profile of wholesale funding, and for monitoring the composition of the Group balance sheet.
 Wholesale funding maturities are monitored to ensure that future maturities are not concentrated on a calendar basis.
 This enhances the ability of the Group to refinance maturing liabilities throughout forward months and quarters.
 A consolidated cash flow forecast is maintained on a continuous basis and reviewed by ALCO.
-Going forward, limits regarding the maturity concentration and composition of savings portfolio are being monitored.